Artichoke Dance Community Based Programs.

 trashion creation

 Trashion is fashion made from trash.
-We use mainly recycled plastic materials to guide participants to create elaborate costumes and ready wearables.
-From halloween costumes to marches and protests to fashion shows, participants engage in creative reuse while learning about the waste stream and plastic production and recycling.
+We use mainly recycled plastic materials and guide participants to create elaborate costumes and ready wearables.
+From halloween costumes to marches and protests to fashion shows, participants engage in creative reuse while learning about the waste stream and plastic production, employing zero-waste practices.

 Rider_Plastic.jpg